eeowaa/ansible-workstations/README.md

 # NAME

-workstations - Ansible playbooks for provisioning workstations
+ansible-workstations - Ansible playbooks and roles to provision workstations

 # SYNOPSIS